Nonfiction Books for 9 Year Olds (4th Grade)

 overnight

-I LOVE the photography in this beautiful nonfiction picture book and think you will as well.
 Brightly colored (glowing) plants and animals with bioluminescence pop out of the pages on black backgrounds.
-Each two page spread page has both large and medium sized text with the perfect amount of text — not too much!
+Each two-page spread page has both large and medium-sized text with the perfect amount of text — not too much!
 Read to find out why these creatures glow.
 You’ll learn how they use this adaptation for a purpose such as hunting, hiding, and tricking.
 Impressive.

 Weird but True 8

-Do your kids love the Weird But True! books as much as mine?
+Do your kids love the Weird But True! books as much as mine do?
 This new edition contains 300 all-new wild and wacky facts and pictures.
 Want to hear a few?

 Worlds Strangest Creepy-Crawlies Top 40 Weird and Wonderful Hair-Raising Bugs